 Signs of Sensory Issues Across the Senses

 If you like printables, you can grab this list of 21 Sensory Red Flags that parents often miss, it covers all the senses.
-I wish I could list every single sensory behavior for you here, we give one to our Sensory Solutions students and it’s pages and pages long, but there are so many unique sensory signs or behaviors.

 However, it’s really helpful to see a few of the most classic signs for each of the senses, there’s a wide range for each sense.
 Your child could have none, some, or many of the signs.
 Once you’re aware of them, it’ll open you up to seeing the sensory processing difficulty signs in your child: